vicbul/gcdproject/CodeBook.md

     names(act_all) <- "activity"
     all_activities <- cbind(act_all,x_all_mean_std)

-Now in orde to replace activity number with descriptive labels we turn "activity" column class into a factor, and then we turn factor levels into new labels according to the clasification in *"activity_labels.txt"*.
+Now in order to replace activity number with descriptive labels we turn "activity" column class into a factor, and then we turn factor levels into new labels according to the clasification in *"activity_labels.txt"*.

     all_activities$activity <- as.factor(all_activities$activity)
     act_lbl <- read.table("UCI HAR Dataset/activity_labels.txt",col.names=c("factor","name"))